ietf-teep/architecture/draft-ietf-teep-architecture.md

 [NOTE: Need to add an equivalent discussion for an ARM/TZ implementation]

 ## TEEP Architectural Support for Untrusted Application, TA, and Personalization Data Delivery
-This section defines TEEP support for the three different cases for delivery of the Client App, TA, and personalization data.
+This section defines TEEP support for the three different cases for delivery of the Untrusted Application, TA, and personalization data.

 [Note: discussion of format of this single binary, and who/what is responsible for splitting these things apart, and installing the Untrusted Application into the REE, the TA into the TEE, and the